 LIVE PERFORMANCE COACHING

-I take clients through every aspect of what they will need to do to make their live show successful – from song arrangement, to set list strategies, to mic techniques, to stage entrance and exit, to between-song patter, to stage placement, to wardrobe, to audience connections, and all the other minutiae of putting together an entertaining show.
+I take clients through every aspect of what they will need to do to make their live show successful – from song arrangements, to set list strategies, to mic techniques, to between-song patter, to wardrobe, and all of the other minutiae of putting together an entertaining showcase.